 - Soak the Sabudana/Sago Seeds in Warm Water for nearly 2 hours and drain all the excess water.
 They puff up and becomes very soft.

 - Prepare the rest of the ingredients in the mean while.
 Finely chop coriander leaves and green chillies.Boil the potatoes , peel the skin and mash them.
-In 1 tsp of oil , roast the peanuts and corsely grind them.
+In 1 teaspoon of oil , roast the peanuts and corsely grind them.

 - Bring together all the ingredients .Divide them into equal sized balls .
 Prepare each one for deep frying by picking one of the balls , gently flatten between the palms like pattice .
 Repeat the process with the rest of the balls.
 Heat oil in a Kadai and once its ready for frying , add 2 pattice at a time and fry until golden brown.
 Drain them onto the kitchen towels to soak the excess.